General Election 2025 Resources

 Go to the National Council of State Legislators website for explanation on the eight states that hold election by mail.

-ASK A PARENT: Republican presidential candidate Donald Trump supports a return to same day in-person voting with the use of paper ballots, where the voter must show ID/proof of citizenship to cast his/her ballot.
-Democratic presidential candidate Kamala Harris supports all the methods used today: mail in voting, early in-person voting, online voting – and opposes requiring voters to show ID to vote.
-With which candidate do you agree?
+ASK A PARENT: Most Republicans support a return to same day in-person voting (and possibly one week of in-person early voting) using paper ballots (or electronic machines with a paper trail), where the voter must show ID to cast his/her ballot.
+Most Democrats support all the methods used today: mail in voting (for up to one or two months), early in-person voting, online voting – and oppose requiring voters to show ID to vote.
+With which methods do you agree?
 Ask a parent and a grandparent the same question.
 Discuss your answers.

 → Do you support state laws restricting what voters can wear when they cast ballots?